bdaiinstitute/spatialmath-python/docs/source/intro.rst

 * for unit-quaternions composition is the Hamilton product of the underlying vector value,
 * for twists it is the logarithm of the product of exponentiating the two twists

 The ``**`` operator denotes repeated composition, so the exponent must be an integer.
-If the negative exponent the repeated multiplication is performed then the inverse is taken.
+If the exponent is negative, repeated multiplication is performed and then the inverse is taken.

 The group inverse is given by the ``inv()`` method: